 Three investment options of the Plan are held in master trusts and administered under master trust agreements.
 These investment options include the SVF, ConocoPhillips Stock Fund, and DuPont Stock Fund.
-The SVF, ConocoPhillips Stock Fund, and DuPont Stock Fund options provided by the Plan are also available to participants in the ConocoPhillips Savings Plan.
+These investment options provided by the Plan are also available to participants in the ConocoPhillips Savings Plan.
 Each plan's beneficial interest in the master trust funds is based on that plan's proportionate share, determined by participant-directed balances, of the value of the total net assets in the master trust.
 Investment income for each plan is calculated using this same basis.